 For new website builds, this will be included in your ADA conformance package, but for existing sites, the audit must be paid for in advance.

 When you take your car to the mechanic because something is wrong, the quote is free.
-You have to know what’s wrong and how much it will cost to fix it before you move forward.
-Makes sense.
+You have to know what’s wrong and how much it will cost to fix it before you move forward with the repairs.
+Makes sense, right?

 Unfortunately, with ADA conformance, this isn’t the case.

-Because these audits are mostly done manually, they take a lot of time.
-Sites with 100 pages will take much longer than those with 5 pages, so the audit is the first cost incurred with an ADA conformant project.
+Because these audits are mostly done manually, they take significant time.
+Sites with 100 pages will take much longer than those with five pages, so the audit is the first cost incurred with an ADA conformant project.

 Once we have the audit report, we can quote how long it will take to remediate the issues.
-Again, for new website builds, this will be included in your package because I’ll be working towards ADA conformance during the build out.
+Again, for new website builds, this will be included in your package because we’ll be working towards ADA conformance during the build-out.

 Remediation and Final Conformance

-Using the report provided by our partners, I’ll begin fixing each issue, one at a time.
-This process will vary from website to website, and will differ between WordPress themes and number of pages.
+Using the report provided by our partners, we’ll begin fixing each issue, one at a time.
+This process will vary from website to website and will differ between WordPress themes and the number of pages.

-Once I’ve completed the remediation process I’ll send it back to our partners for a final audit.
+Once we’ve completed the remediation process, we’ll send it back to our partners for a final audit.
 This ensures nothing is missed prior to launch.

-Once we finalize the ADA conformance on your website, it’s important to note that any change you might make via the content management system could result in a non-conformance.
+Once we finalize the ADA conformance on your website, it’s important to note that any change you might make via the content management system could result in a new, non-conformant issue.
 Once we pass the baton to you, we can’t guarantee 100% conformance.

-Any non-conformant PDF you might upload, image you might place without an alt tag, video you might embed without captions, or blog you might write without proper heading tag order might disrupt the conformance.
+Any non-conformant PDF you might upload, image you might place without an alt tag, video you might embed without captions, or blog you might write without proper heading tags might disrupt the conformance.

 Maintaining WCAG 2.1 conformance standards is a tricky process.

 Interested in learning more or getting started?
-Get in touch below and we’ll help you make your website assessable to everyone.
+Get in touch, and we’ll help you make your website assessable to everyone.